-Welles is best known for his 1938 radio broadcast, "The War of the Worlds", and directing films like "Citizen Kane", "The Magnificent Ambersons" and "A Touch of Evil", that each starred Welles.
+Welles is best known for his 1938 radio broadcast, "The War of the Worlds" (listen to broadcast), and directing films like "Citizen Kane", "The Magnificent Ambersons" and "A Touch of Evil", that each starred Welles.

 His first film and masterpiece, 1941's "Citizen Kane", is usually cited as the greatest movie ever made.
 Welles stars as newspaper tycoon Charles Foster Kane.
 The film was nominated for Academy Awards in nine categories and won an Academy Award for Best Original Screenplay (that Welles co-wrote with Herman J. Mankiewicz).

 Welles early life was in and out of Wisconsin.
 His parents separated and moved from Kenosha to Chicago in 1919 when Welles was four years old.
 Five years later, Welles' mother, Beatrice, died of hepatitis on May 10, 1924, just after Welles's ninth birthday.
 The next three years are what Welles later described as "a hectic period" in his life, where he travel with his father to Jamaica and the Far East and moved to Grand Detour, Illinois where his father owned a hotel.
 When the hotel burned down, Welles and his father took to the road again.